ann82/dv_assistant/README.md

 - **Comprehensive test coverage:** The system includes tests for medical, entertainment, and generic queries to ensure only relevant queries are handled as on-topic.

 See the test suite and intentClassifier.js for details.

+## Conversation Context Improvements

+- The assistant now uses previous queries, intents, and locations to rewrite user queries more intelligently, leading to better search results and follow-up handling.
+- Voice, SMS, and summary responses are now context-aware, referencing previous conversation turns for more coherent and personalized interactions.
+- All relevant API calls and response generators now pass and utilize the conversation context, improving continuity across multi-turn conversations.

 ## Railway Deployment